 Each day and side trip from Berchtesgaden has their own little transportation tips we will further touch on below to help make it easy.
 Most of our favorite day trips are extremely easy to get to.

-Getting To Salzburg: Best way is to take Bus 840 directly which takes 45 minutes and only costs 4.70€ each way.
-The 9€ for a Tageskarte All Day Pass covers round trip transport plus buses around Berchtesgaden.
-Alternatively you can reach Salzburg by train with a 20 minute layover in Freilassing in 1 Hour and 25 Minutes for 9-10€ each way.
-By Car you can get to Salzburg from Berchtesgaden in just 25 minutes.
+Getting To Salzburg: The best way is to take Bus 840 directly which takes 45 minutes and only costs 4.70€ each way.
+The 9€ for a Tageskarte All Day Pass covers round-trip transport plus buses around Berchtesgaden.
+Alternatively, you can reach Salzburg by train with a 20-minute layover in Freilassing in 1 Hour and 25 Minutes for 9-10€ each way.
+By car you can get to Salzburg from Berchtesgaden in just 25 minutes.
 Bus 840 Timetable: (here).
-Read More About Salzburg: (here).

 Getting To Hellbrunn Palace: Take Bus 840 to Anif (25 Minutes) then switch to Bus 25 and take it to the Fürstenweg Bus Stop (15 Minutes).
 Palace Hours: April, October, & November 9am-4:30pm; May, June, September 9am-5:30pm; July & August 9am-6pm (Fountains open until 9pm July & August).
 Cost: You can see the Gazebo for Free near the entrance.
 Tours of the grounds included both the Palace interior and Trick Fountains of 10.50€ for Adults, 5€ for kids.
 Palace Website: (here).

-3. Anif Water Palace (25 Minutes): The fairytale Anif Water Palace is private castle-like home which springs out of the middle of a lake.
-It appears in the opening scenes of Sound Of Music and is an extreme fun home to photograph.
+About The Anif Water Palace: The fairytale Anif Water Palace is private castle-like home which springs out of the middle of a lake.
+It appears in the opening scenes of Sound Of Music and is an extremely fun home to photograph.
 Is a private home with no public access but you can still admire it from the water’s edge.

 Getting To Anif: Anif is super easy to get to as it is only 25 minute on bus 840 right on the way to Salzburg and only costs a couple dollars.
 If you are going to Salzburg you can hop off and back one here from free.
 Buses 25 & 28 also continue to Salzburg from Anif.
 Bus 840 Timetable: (here).